Newton-on-Rawcliffe: Features

+The earliest school in the Chapelry of Newton, as it was known then, was founded by will of Richard Poad in 1727, endowed with 25 acres of land, producing about £34 a year, and regulated by a scheme established by an order of 10 December 1857 of the county court of Yorkshire, holden at New Malton.
+Richard Poad's will is held at the Borthwick Institute in York.
+In 1894 new buildings were built for the public elementary village school.
+The location would have been the existing, building to the North, and adjacent, to St John's Church, this eventually became the Village Reading Room, which was replaced by the school at the top of the village which is now the Village Hall.
+The Reading Room was eventually sold and the money invested and incorporated into a trust fund.
+The village school in opposite the upper duck pond closed in 1969, and it's now the village hall.
+There is no school in Newton Upon Rawcliffe. but The Poads Educational Charity trust continues today, and provides small grants annually for young people who reside within the Newton Upon Rawcliffe Parish Boundary under the age of twenty five years.

 The White Swan pub, YO18 8QA was also known as The Mucky Duck, and marks the bus stop for the weekly 173 bus operated by Ryedale Community Transport, picking up Monday mid-morning, and returning Monday early afternoon, enabling villagers use of Pickering market.

 The pub is directly opposite the upper village green duck pond.
 Another additional duck pond existed on the lower green until it was filled in during 1949.

 There is another pond down the unsurfaced Keld Lane behind the houses.
 In April 2007, local villager Dennis explained to the local newspaper Gazette & Herald: The pond had become derelict and filled with rubbish over many years and effectively dried out over summer so we embarked on a project to restore it.
 "We cleared it out and dug it out and refilled it, and built a bird hide to look at local wildlife which includes birds, foxes and badgers.
 It is a useful habitat for local wildlife."

 A recessed classic ER VII red post box numbered YO18 107D-CP50 is in operation six days a week in the old post office, next to The White Swan pub.
 Post is collected at the same time that the village post is delivered in the morning.

 Newton upon Rawcliffe's village hall wall houses the heart defibrillator, and noticeboard.

-The location of the original village school would have been the existing, building to the North, and adjacent, to St John's Church, this eventually became the Village Reading Room, which was replaced by the school at the top of the village which is now the Village Hall.
-The Reading Room was eventually sold and the money invested and incorporated into a trust fund.
-The village school in opposite the upper duck pond closed in 1969 and it's now the village hall.
-There is no school in Newton Upon Rawcliffe.